modhunter/Probably_NOC_Rotations/README.md

 - Left Shift - Pause
 - Left Control - Binding Shot
 - Left Alt - Explosive Trap
-- Left Alt - Snake Trap
 - Left Alt - Ice Trap

 ### Survival
 ====================
 - Exhilaration when health below 50%
 - Healthstone when below 40% health
-- Master Healing Potion when below 40% health -- This is still broken when the potion is on a cooldown or shared cooldown
+- Health Tonic when below 40% health
 - Deterrence as a last resort when you are < 10% health
 - Automatic misdirect to focus or pet when you pull too much threat
 - Automatic mend pet (in combat & out of combat) when the pet is < 90% health